Heartworm Disease in Dogs and Cats

-Heartworm disease affects dogs and less commonly cats throughout the entire United States and throughout many places in the world.
-Heartworm disease is mosquito driven and thrives in warm and temperate climates.
+Heartworm disease affects dogs and, less commonly, cats throughout the entire continental United States and many other areas throughout the world.
+Heartworm disease is mosquito-driven and thrives in warm and temperate climates.
 While originally existing mostly in southern and south-eastern portions of the country, it is believed that cases now originate in all 49 contiguous states.
-In the following article, we will discuss heartworm disease in dogs and cats as well as the testing and treatment options available.
+In the following article, we will discuss heartworm disease in dogs and cats and the testing and treatment options available.

-Heartworms damage a dog’s pulmonary arteries through direct contact and resulting inflammation.
+Heartworms damage a dog’s pulmonary arteries through direct contact and resulting in inflammation.
 Over time, this inflammation can lead to enlargement of the heart, congestive heart failure, and pulmonary hypertension (high blood pressure).
-In addition, they can cause damage to the valves in the heart and arteries and in high worm burdens, can cause a condition caused caval syndrome which is rapidly fatal.
+Additionally, they can damage the valves in the heart and arteries and, in high worm burdens, can cause a condition called caval syndrome, which is rapidly fatal.

-In cases of positive heartworm cases, additional tests to stage how far the disease has progressed are required before treatment.
+In positive heartworm cases, additional tests to stage how far the disease has progressed are required before treatment.
 Routinely, a confirmatory heartworm test and a blood smear or other test to look for microfilariae are ordered.
-Radiographs, bloodwork, and/or an echocardiograph may be used to help characterize the stage of the disease.
+Radiographs, bloodwork, and/or echocardiography can help characterize the stage of the disease.

 As with most diseases, an ounce of prevention is worth a pound of cure.
-Fortunately, there are numerous prescription products with extremely high efficacy at preventing heartworm infection.
-For this reason, all dogs should be on monthly heartworm prevention all year long.
+Fortunately, numerous prescription products have extremely high efficacy at preventing heartworm infection.
+For this reason, all dogs should be kept on monthly heartworm prevention all year long.